Anje2k/anje2k.github.io/README.md

 </head>
 <body>
   <h1>Welcome to my webpage!</h1>
-  <p>This is a very semi-double-basic webpage hosted on GitHub Pages.</p>
+  <p>This is a very semi-double-basic-ish webpage hosted on GitHub Pages.</p>
 </body>
 </html>